OglesbyArt/UpdateGalleryFile/README.md

 	    if (!found)
 	    {
 		System.out.println ("Painting by " + lName +" Titled "+ title + " was not found.");
-		System.out.println ("Would you like to enter another Artist Name and Title?");
+		System.out.println ("Would you like to enter another Artist Name and Title?
+Enter y/n");

 		choice = UserInterface.getChar();